madushans/DependenSee/README.md

 - `Html` - Creates an html document.
 - `Json` - Creates a JSON file.
 - `Xml` - Creates a XML file.
+- `Graphviz` - Creates a Graphviz/DOT file.
 - `ConsoleJson` - Writes JSON output to stdout
 - `ConsoleXml` - Writes XML output to stdout
+- `GonsoleGraphviz` - Writes Graphviz output to stdout

 When a `Console...` type output is  specified, the `-OutputPath` can be ommitted.

+To visualize Graphviz output, either use
+- Use an online visualizer such as [https://dreampuf.github.io/GraphvizOnline](https://dreampuf.github.io/GraphvizOnline)

+- or use tooling from [https://graphviz.org](https://graphviz.org)
+   - once installed you can use `.\dot.exe DependenSee-OutputFile.dot -oTargetFile.Svg -Tsvg`
+   - `dot.exe` is located at `your-graphvis-installation/bin`
+   - see Graphviz docs for [command line usage](https://graphviz.org/doc/info/command.html) and supported [output types](https://graphviz.org/doc/info/output.html)

 **Shorthand: `-T`**